 Throughout history, very few Irish surnames have exclusively maintained their original forms.
 Before being translated into English from Irish Gaelic, Doolin appeared as O Dobhailen or " Dubhshláin," which combines the Gaelic elements "Dubh," meaning dark, with "shláin," meaning challenge or defiance.

 Early Origins of the Doolin family

 The surname Doolin was first found in Leinster, where they are believed to be descended from Eochaidh, King of Leinster, and became one of the "Seven septs of Leix.".

-Important Dates for the Doolin family
+Early History of the Doolin family

 This web page shows only a small excerpt of our Doolin research.
 Another 39 words (3 lines of text) covering the years 1172 and 1834 are included under the topic Early Doolin History in all our PDF Extended History products and printed products wherever possible.

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period because the general population had to rely on local official's understanding of how their name should be spelt, hence spellings in records often changed through a person's lifetime.
 The following variations for the name Doolin were encountered in the archives: Dolan, Doland, Dooley, Dowling, Doolin, Doolan, O'Dooley, O'Dolan, O'Doolin, Dollan, Dolland, Dooland, Dowlling, Doolley and many more.

 Early Notables of the Doolin family (pre 1700)